Knafi/MultiMeta/README.md

 ## Usage

 ## Uninstall
+Uninstall is easily done with executing **uninstall.MultiMeta.bat** under *C:\MultiMeta\*.
+This script will have the following effects:
+- Desktop shortcuts (local and Windows365) will get deleted
+- Temp files will get deleted
+- Start menu entry will get deleted
+- Explorer.exe will get stopped, program directory and the uninstall script will get deleted and Explorer.exe will get restarted

 ## Credits
 I had to search the web alot as I am neither a developer nor a programmer.\